modirshanechi/MCMCbasedBayesianMS.jl/README.md

 ## Installation

-The theoretical details behind the implementation of the package is provided in [`theory.pdf`](theory.pdf).
+The theoretical details behind the implementation of the package are provided in [`theory.pdf`](theory.pdf).

 [![Preview](figs/theory.png)](theory.pdf)